LoriRoseAmber/COVID19-Canada/README.md

 ## Data Sources

-All data is compiled by __Amber Analytics__ from the following sources:
+All data is compiled by __Amber Analytics__ from the following public sources:

 ### Fatality Data